programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ## Word Tokenization

-In this section, to get started, we will work with a single paragraph of text.
+In this section, we will work with a single paragraph of text.
 The example here is a paragraph from the opening of Barack Obama's final State of the Union address in 2016.
-To read this into R, you may copy and paste the following into the R console.
+To read this into R, copy and paste the following into the R console.

 ```{r}